preset-io/promptimize/README.md

 [Apache Superset](https://github.com/apache/superset/) and
 [Apache Airflow](https://github.com/apache/airflow/)

-## Disclaimer
+## Contribute

-"Publish early, publish often!"
-This project is pretty much at `0.1.0` and the creator is a busy man
-(running www.preset.io), and actually extending and using this toolkit to work on bringing AI to BI.
-Contributions, contributors and maintainers are more than welcomed!
-Looking forward to engage directly with all contributors!
-To get involved, open an GitHub issue detailing how you'd like to get involved, or just open a PR!
+This project is in its early stages (0.1.0), and contributions, contributors, and maintainers are highly encouraged.
+To get involved, open a GitHub issue or submit a pull request.

-## TODO
-- weight
-- --silent
-- --ouput
-- SHA + DIRTY